 The Supreme Court recently considered the law on penalty clauses.
 The previous law was that penalty clauses were not enforceable under any circumstance.
 However, the position on penalty clauses has now been relaxed.
-It remains the case that liquidated damages clauses can be enforced, if the contract explains the calculation.
+It is now the case that liquidated damages clauses can be enforced, if the contract explains the calculation.

 In this insight, we

 - Address the common pitfalls relating to penalty clauses.

 - Outline the commercial factors that a court may consider.

 - Consider what needs to be done to ensure that the terms of your commercial contract are enforceable in the event of a commercial dispute.